Scanbot SDK has been acquired by Apryse! Learn more

 The design of self-checkout systems, which often lack the human oversight of traditional checkouts, can inadvertently facilitate shoplifting.
 The absence of a cashier or frustration with malfunctioning equipment can embolden individuals who might not otherwise engage in theft.

 This phenomenon, often referred to as “Scan & Go shoplifting,” is a unique challenge for retailers.
+Among the actual self-checkout theft techniques, the following are particularly common:

 Tackling the challenge of shoplifting at self-checkout

-Combatting self-checkout theft requires a combination of technological innovation with in-store practices.
+Combatting self-checkout theft requires a combination of technological innovation and in-store practices.
 Retailers must carefully weigh their need to prevent losses against the desire to maintain a seamless shopping experience for honest customers.
 This balance is key in deterring theft while retaining the advantages of self-checkout systems.

-Strategies to combat self-checkout theft
+Top in-store strategies to combat self-checkout theft

-1. Enhanced customer identification:
+1. Enhanced customer identification

 One effective deterrent against self-checkout theft is robust customer identification.
 By requiring customers to register with personal details such as name, email, and payment information before using mobile self-checkout, retailers can significantly reduce anonymity and thus discourage shoplifting.
 Retailers could also consider integrating biometric verification for added security.

-2. Strategic communication & expectation setting:
+2. Strategic communication & expectation setting

 Clear communication is vital in mitigating the risks of shoplifting at self-checkout.
 Retailers can leverage their mobile apps to inform customers about the proper use of self-checkout systems and the implications of shoplifting.
 Regular reminders, such as prompts to verify that all items have been scanned properly, can reinforce honest behavior.